kevinclark/Tiny-Dropwizard-Example/README.md

 This project exists to show the minimum work required to setup a dropwizard service.
 This frees up codahale/dropwizard-example to show off features you won't always need.

 To build dropwizard into your own scala app, do these things (which you can follow along with in commits):

-(These directions assume sbt scaffolding already exists.
-If not, just `sbt` it.)

-1. Add plugins to sbt in [project/plugins/Plugins.scala](project/plugins/Plugins.scala)
-2. Use the plugins and require dropwizard in [project/build/MyProject.scala](project/build/TinyExample.scala)
-3. Run `sbt update` - this will download project dependencies.
+I've moved the example to maven because that's what I'm using now.

-3. Create a Service class (see [src/main/scala/TinyExampleService.scala](src/main/scala/TinyExampleService.scala)).
+1. Create a Service class (see [src/main/scala/TinyExampleService.scala](src/main/scala/TinyExampleService.scala)).
 Define name and configure.
-4. Create a configuration file. example.conf is from the template in dropwizard-example.
+2. Create a configuration file. example.conf is from the template in dropwizard-example.

-Build with `sbt compile`.
-If you add the `server` task used in TinyExampleProject you can start with `sbt server`.
-You can also run `sbt assembly` and run the jar by hand.
+3. Drop a pom like the one in the toplevel directory into your project root.
+Update names and add dependencies if needed.
+Though there aren't tests in the example, I've left configuration for Surefire at the bottom of the pom that you can probably just take wholesale.
+I'm also using maven-shade for creating a single executable jar, and you'll need to update the main class (TinyExampleService in this case) for your application.

+Run with `mvn scala:run`.
+See [the maven scala plugin](http://scala-tools.org/mvnsites/maven-scala-plugin/) for more goodies (including mvn scala:console).

+`mvn package` will create a single jar.